University of Oxford

 Retaining the scholarship for a second or even third year will be conditional on the recipient receiving good academic reports.
 These scholarships have been given by supporters of the College with the understanding that if recipients at some time in the future are in a position to offer a scholarship to another Harris Manchester student, then they will endeavour to do so.
 Scholarships will only be given to those who are not in receipt of significant levels of funding from other sources (e.g. employers, charities, funding bodies).

 Those wishing to apply for an SUD scholarship should apply in the normal way to Harris Manchester College between 1 September and 15 October in the year before they wish to start the course.
 For full details see www.admissions.ox.ac.uk.
-Applicants must also complete a Harris Manchester College Application form (available as a pdf or MS Word document from this site), indicating on that form that they wish to be considered for a scholarship if the application is successful.

 Given by All Souls College.
 It provides a book grant to each first-year student.
 The fund also supports HMC students who qualify for the Oxford Bursaries Scheme.